-Political economy, labor, class, precarious employment, historical sociology, globalization
+Political economy, labor, class, platform capitalism, technology, historical sociology, social theory.

 Sean Doody is a doctoral student of sociology at George Mason University who studies political economy and issues pertaining to labor, work, and class.
-He works as a Graduate Research Assistant at the Center for Social Science Research (CSSR), the Institute for Immigration Research (IIR), and Data Services.
+He works as a Graduate Research Assistant at the Center for Social Science Research (CSSR), the Institute for Immigration Research (IIR), and the Digital Scholarship Center (DiSC).

 His research has been published in Sociology Compass, presented at scholarly conferences, and featured in an academic encyclopedia detailing the challenges facing the American working and middle classes in the twenty-first century.

-Most recently, Sean's research has focused on how entrepreneurship functions as both a cultural and institutional disciplinary mechanism that has significant consequences for workers, economic inequality, and how we understand precarious labor practices.
+Most recently, Sean's research has focused on how entrepreneurship functions as a disciplinary technology that has significant consequences for workers, social inequality, and how we understand increasingly normalized precarious labor practices.

-Along with Victor Chen and Jesse Goldstein, he argues that a distinct "culture of entrepreneurship" has emerged in recent years.
-Highly influenced by the dynamism of Silicon Valley, this culture is imbued with discourses that celebrate innovation, risk, constant self-improvement, and personal and creative autonomy, for growing numbers of workers, they provide the justificatory frame for the normalization of nonstandard work arrangements and the ideological cover for a polarizing labor market.
+Along with Victor Chen and Jesse Goldstein, he argues that a distinct "culture of entrepreneurship" has emerged in the shadow of Silicon Valley.
+While the discourses constitutive of this culture celebrate innovation, risk, constant self-improvement, and personal and creative autonomy, for growing numbers of workers, they provide the justificatory frame for the normalization of nonstandard work arrangements and the ideological cover for a polarizing labor market.

 Doody, Sean, Victor Tan Chen, and Jesse Goldstein.
 2016.
 “Varieties of Entrepreneurial Capitalism: The Culture of Entrepreneurship and Structural Inequalities of Work and Business Creation.”
 Sociology Compass, 10(10): 858–876.
 DOI: dx.doi.org/10.1111/soc4.12407